The Grammys Snubbed Jamaican Artists, But Reggae Doesn’t Need Awards To Validate The Genre

 We know that the Grammys are rife with discrimination and racial bias — the conversation comes up annually — and how Black performers across the diaspora are the ones at the receiving end of this inequity.
 Dancehall, in particular, has had countless encounters with being appropriated leaving its creators outside the fringes of success, a point to which Sean Paul has been consistently vocal about.
 When you take all of that into consideration, perhaps Caribbean artists and fans of its music should not place so much significance on being acknowledged by an institution that continually refuses to recognize our worth.

-It’s not like it’s beyond their capacity for the Recording Academy and the Grammys to make accommodations by modifying categories or creating new ones to better reflect the ways in which people consume and interact with music.
+It’s not like it’s beyond the capacity for the Recording Academy and the Grammys to make accommodations.
+In the past they have modified categories or have created new ones to better reflect the ways in which people consume and interact with music.
 Most notable of these efforts was in 2017 when Chance the Rapper nabbed seven nominations for his third mixtape Coloring Book based on how well the project performed on streaming charts.
 When he won “Best Rap Album” it made history as the first streaming-only album to earn the title.
 The same willingness to adapt has not been extended to Caribbean artists and their musical production, an overwhelmingly clear disconnect between the institutions holding up the music industry and what’s actually happening in the Caribbean.

 Advertisement

-Dancehall, also created in Jamaica, is a completely separate genre of music that, in comparison to reggae, is more youthful voice, raw and uncut as it shares the realities and aspirations of people from a particular socioeconomic class within the country.
+Dancehall, also created in Jamaica, is a completely separate genre of music that, in comparison to reggae, is a more youthful voice.
+Its raw and uncut lyrics share the realities and aspirations of people from a particular socioeconomic class within the country.
 Its artists don’t have the opportunities to be properly considered since the Grammys have yet to give dancehall its own category.
 This has resulted in dancehall artists submitting their works in a category that has entirely different criteria.
 Spice’s 10 comes off the heels of her 2018 project Captured where she prompted an important conversation about beauty standards and dark-skinned Black women’s mobility in music.
 With 10, Spice proves her ability to carry the voice of women within dancehall and her desire to explore other genres, but even her submission in the reggae category, despite being a dancehall artist, is proof of where the Recording Academy falls short.
 Most dancehall fans felt the same kind of urgency for the institution to acknowledge groundbreaking works such as Popcaan’s 2018 album Forever (and to be frank, everything he has put out prior and after), but he was met with the same fate, despite the artist’s international reach and cultural influence.

 The implications of SOJA winning the 2022 “Best Reggae Album” suggest to Jamaican artists that they are not capable of producing and receiving accolades for their own music.
-Of course, like any genre, reggae has been popularized and its influence transcends past the geographical boundaries that it once existed in, but the category has not been consistent with its supposed intention (to reward the best) and instead leads to the erasure of Jamaican artists, particularly the ones that were nominated this year, who have worked tirelessly to innovate the genre or have maintained reggae’s traditions.
+Of course, like any genre, reggae has been popularized and its influence transcends past the geographical boundaries that it once existed in.
+However, the category has not been consistent with its supposed intention (to reward the best) and instead leads to the erasure of Jamaican artists, particularly the ones that were nominated this year, who have worked tirelessly to innovate the genre or have maintained reggae’s traditions.
 Sean Paul’s Live N Livin is a textured offering that becomes a meeting place for the new and old school of dancehall, Jesse Royal’s Royal is so indicative of his ability to both modernize the genre and carry along with him a new crop of young producers from the island who are revolutionizing reggae’s sound, Etana, who received her second Grammy nom, brought Afrodiasporic music tradition together with Pamoja and the effervescent Gramps Morgan draws inspiration from country music to create Positive Vibration.

 Advertisement

 With that said, it’s uncertain what the aim of the Grammys’ “Best Reggae Album” is.
-Is the purpose to award artists who continue reggae’s tradition, or who innovate it and or to acknowledge artists who adapt the sound to their own locale?
+Is the purpose to award artists who continue reggae’s tradition, or who innovate it or to acknowledge artists who adapt the sound to their own locale?
 Whatever the goal, it’s clear that it’s time to divest from the desire to be recognized by this institution.
 Dancehall and reggae artists, like other Black cultural producers and productions, do not need their work to be validated or legitimized by an institution that has failed to bring itself up to speed.
 The music is valid and worthy because we made it.
 While winning a Grammy does come with the benefits of exposure and new musical opportunities, with a continued decline in relevance, there’s no way it can be an accurate reflection of the immensely talented group of people and genre it claims to represent.
 Additionally, it does little to take into consideration the ecosystems that sustain Caribbean music and how these genres reach their audience outside of the eyes of the institution.

 “